personaelabs/old-website/content/posts/spartan-ecdsa.md

 \end{aligned}
 $$

 Importantly, secq256k1 has a scalar field order that is exactly the same size as $F_p$, which allows us to do most of the ECDSA arithmetic in **_right-field_**.
 Furthermore, not only we can do arithmetic in right-field , but also since secq256k1 forms a cycle with secp256k1, we can construct recursive proofs using the two curves; recursion allows us to combine multiple proofs into a single proof, without incurring additional costs on verification.
-This property will be important when we want to verify proofs on blockchains like Ethereum.[^2]
+This property will be important for building applications like [ETHDos](https://ethdos.xyz/), and also for verifying proofs on blockchains like Ethereum.[^2]

 ## Tricks from efficient-zk-ecdsa